Teams to score 25 or more runs in a game

 - Because there are two more Athletics weaknesses on this list, let’s take a look at one of their successes.
 Some readers may argue that this game isn’t worth seeing because the Athletics and Indians required 18 innings to score a total of 35 runs.
 Nonetheless, they went into additional tied at 15 apiece before both teams stumbled.
 Jimmie Foxx, the famous first baseman, went 6-for-9 with three home runs, the latest of which he smashed in the 16th inning.
 Cleveland, on the other hand, was able to counter the two-run outburst with a pair of runs.
 Even the pitchers got into the spirit of things.
 Eddy Rommel, who pitched a then-unthinkable 17 innings in relief of Philadelphia starter Lew Krausse, went 3-for-7 with a walk in the game against them.
 Clint Brown, the opener for the Cleveland Indians, had two hits but surrendered 13 runs.
 Although the Indians scored 17 runs, which is a usual high total, they left a startling 24 runners on base in the process.
 Shortstop Johnny Burnett’s nine hits, which tied an MLB record, went to nothing in the heartbreaking 18-17 loss.

 - The Athletics didn’t survive long in Kansas City’s Municipal Stadium, losing their first game of the season.
 According to the Associated Press The problems are the same in every city.
 When the Athletics were relocated to Kansas City in 1955, they had played 54 seasons in Philadelphia.
 Following their sixth game at Municipal Stadium, it’s likely that the fans wanted them to be sent away once more.
-In just over a week after allowing 27 combined runs in consecutive defeats, the Athletics suffered a humiliating defeat that will go down in baseball history.
-The Chicago White Sox equaled the Boston Red Sox’s MLB record of 29 runs scored in a single game in 1950 when they scored 29 runs in a single game.
+In just over a week after allowing 27 combined runs in consecutive losses, the Athletics suffered a humiliating defeat that will go down in baseball history.
+The Chicago White Sox equaled the 1950 Boston Red Sox with an MLB-record29 runs scoredin one game.
 Bobby Shantz, the Oakland Athletics’ starting pitcher and the 1952 American League MVP, surrendered nine runs before being relieved in the second inning.
 By the end of the inning, the White Sox had built a commanding 11-3 lead.
 Sherm Lollar, the team’s catcher, and outfielder Bob Nieman both had two of the team’s seven home runs.
 Batting from the eighth hole, Lollar racked up five hits, a total that was equaled by leadoff player Chico Carrasquel in the same game.
 He finished with a.348 slugging percentage for the season, which was a career high for him.
 Before relocation to Oakland in 1968, the Athletics had never surpassed 75 victories in any of their 13 seasons in Kansas City

 - Instead, they finished last in the American League West.